LoopKit/loopdocs/docs/setup/requirements/pump.md

 The Loop-compatible pumps are as follows:

 !!!info ""
-    HINT: The 515/715 and 522/722 pumps are all compatible.
-However, the 523/723 and 554/754 pumps will require you to check the firmware to see if the pump is Loop compatible.
+    HINT: The 512/712 pumps are **NOT** compatible with Loop system (you can run a limited OpenAPS setup on a 512/712, however).
+The 515/715 and 522/722 pumps are all compatible.
+The 523/723 and 554/754 pumps will require you to check the firmware to see if the pump is Loop compatible.
 See the footnotes 3 and 4 for the required firmwares.

 <table>
   <thead>